Delta TOF01 Mystery

 Digging into the mysterious delta TOF01 feature...

-Updated by Rogers, Chris about 4 years ago
+Updated by Rogers, Chris over 5 years ago

 I have been digging into the mysterious delta TOF01 feature; that is, when comparing the TOF for the extrapolated track from TKU between TOF1 and TOF0, I see a weird discrepancy between the measured TOF01 and extrapolated TOF01 for some tracks: